JingruGong1023/Machine_Learning/ML_Review.md

 Try to make sure Dev/test sets come from the same distribution

-If you want to build a reliable machine learning model, you need to split your dataset into thetraining, validation, and test sets.
+If you want to build a reliable machine learning model, you need to split your dataset into the training, validation, and test sets.
 If you don't, **your results will be biased, and you'll end up with a false impression of better model accuracy**.

 ## Gradient Descent

-`Gradient descent` iis an **iterative first-order** optimisation algorithm used to find a local minimum/maximum of a given function.
+`Gradient descent` is an **iterative first-order** optimisation algorithm used to find a local minimum/maximum of a given function.
 This method is commonly used in ML and DL to **minimize a cost/loss function**.

 GD does not work for all functions.
 There are two specific requirements.
 A function has to be: